PennyLaneAI/pennylane-qiskit/README.rst

 Getting started
 ===============

-You can instantiate a :code:`'qiskit.aer'` device for PennyLane with:
+You can instantiate a :code:`'qiskit.aer'` provider for PennyLane with:

 .. code-block:: python

     import pennylane as qml
     dev = qml.device('qiskit.aer', wires=2)

 This device can then be used just like other devices for the definition and evaluation of QNodes within PennyLane.
 A simple quantum function that returns the expectation value of a measurement and depends on three classical input parameters would look like:

 .. code-block:: python